storozhukBM/allocator/README.md

 TODO:
 First Release scope
-1. clear arenas to certain point
+1. remove notion of offset from all arenas
 1. bind arena to context.Context (with leak detector in future)
 1. byte slice allocation options
     1. capacity management